Gui-Yom/pir-audio/README.md

 ### Build options

 The fields and defines at the start of `main.cpp` are options which may be useful to tinker with (e.g. DHCP or manual ip configuration).

+## Running

+After uploading to the teensy, the program will wait for a serial connection (if the `WAIT_FOR_SERIAL` define is set).
+Start a jacktrip server with `jacktrip -S -q 2 -p 2`, and add another client with `jacktrip -C 127.0.0.1 -B 4465 -q 2 -n 1`.
+Then you can open a serial connection to the device and the program will resume (`pio device monitor`).

 ## Notes